 So for Imri’s birthday, I thought The Very Hungry Caterpillar was such a cute theme idea since his favorite book is Love, by Eric Carle (author of the very hungry caterpillar).
 From the invites to the cupcake caterpillar and smash cake, to the decor, goodie bags, and baby ball pit, Imri’s party had everything perfectly in place…except for the guests.

-Sunday, March 3rd, 2018 marked the day of terrible storms and tornados that hit the southeast and sadly caused fatalities in Alabama.
+Sunday, March 3rd, 2018 marked the day of terrible storms and tornados that hit the southeast bringing vast destruction and fatalities to Alabama.

 As we prepared and added the final touches to everything that Sunday, each weather update we tuned into urged everyone to take shelter and prepare for the worst.
 So, we did just that.

-Thankfully, the family was already in place and we celebrated Imri through the storm and enjoyed every minute of it.
-My only regret was not capturing a picture of all of us as I was in the moment and enjoying watching Imri’s every move as he reacted to his first taste of cake!
+Thankfully, the family was already in place so we hunkered down and celebrated Imri through the storm and enjoyed every minute of it.
+My only regret was not capturing a picture of all of us as I was in the moment, enjoying watching Imri’s every move as he reacted to his first taste of cake!

 His big day could not have been possible without the help of two dear friends, Christina and Richard.
 I’ve known Richard for almost 20 years, as he is 1/5 of the Brotherhood – 5 best friends (including my bother) who grew up together in life, school, and soccer.